TITLE 77: PUBLIC HEALTH

 c) If there are more than three applicants for designation as a Regional Poison Control Center or there is more than one applicant for the same geographic service area, the Director shall consider the following criteria in selecting an applicant for designation:

-1) Whether the applicant has previously served as a Department-approved Regional Poison Control Center prior to January 1, 1993;
+1) Whether the applicant has previously served as a Department-approved Regional Poison Control Center;

-2) Whether the applicant is affiliated with a medical school, school of nursing or other health care professional teaching program; and
+2) Whether the applicant is affiliated with a medical school, school of nursing, school of pharmacy or other health care professional teaching program;

-3) How quickly the applicant can establish its operations in compliance with the American Association of Poison Control Centers' Criteria for Certification as a Regional Poison Center (Appendix A of this Part) and the requirements of this Part.
+3) How quickly the applicant can establish 24 hour operations in full compliance with the American Association of Poison Control Centers' Accreditation of Poison Control Centers standards and the requirements of this Part; and

 d) Applicants shall be notified, in writing, if they have or have not been designated as a Regional Poison Control Center.

-2) The applicant is waiting until designation to appoint a Medical or Managing Director and needs six months to fill the position;
+B) The applicant is waiting until designation to appoint a Medical or Managing Director.

 g) Poison Control Centers shall cooperate to reduce the cost of operations, collect information on poisoning exposures, and provide education to the public and health professionals.
 (Section 15 of the Act)